norcams/docs-enduser/docs/usecase-toturials.rst

 3. Interactive mode (salloc)

-   Allocate an A100 80GB GPU interactively and run ``llama-cli`` directly.
+   Allocate an A100 80GB or A40 48GB GPU interactively and run ``llama-cli`` directly.
 First, SSH to the login node, then request an interactive GPU session:

    .. code-block:: console